esthy07/alx-system_engineering-devops/0x01-shell_permissions/README.md

-File 13-change_group changes the group owner to school for the file hello
+File 100-change_owner_and_group change the owner to vincent and the group owner to staff